 Medicare Part A, B, C and D: What's the difference?

-It's open enrollment - the time when you can make changes to your Medicare coverage.
+Open enrollment will begin October 15 through December 7, for coverage changes effective in January 2021 - the time when you can make changes to your Medicare coverage.
 From now until Dec.
-6, you can enroll in a new Medicare prescription drug plan or switch from Original Medicare to a Medicare Advantage plan (and vice versa).
+7, you can enroll in a new Medicare prescription drug plan or switch from Original Medicare to a Medicare Advantage plan (and vice versa).